ibm-cloud-docs/activity-tracker/manage_events.md

 ## Collecting events to monitor activity in the account
 {: #manage_events_provision}

 In {{site.data.keyword.at_full_notm}}, you can differentiate events by scope as global or location-based events.
-The scope determines where an event is available for analysis.
+The scope determines where an event is collected and available for analysis.
 In an event, the field [**logSourceCRN**](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-event#logSourceCRN) includes information about the scope.

 [Learn more](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-events_collect).